pzucchel/boat-and-wave-AHRS/README.md

 Hence, the system’s NMEA messages comprehensively describe ocean wave conditions and boat dynamic behavior in an easily parsed, open‐standard format.

-Below is an example README.md that explains the mathematical principles underlying the system.
-You can use or adapt this file as documentation for your project.

 ---

-#5 Wave, Slamming, and Attitude Monitoring System
+# Wave, Slamming, and Attitude Monitoring Systems: the Theory

 This project runs on the M5Atom S3 and is designed to monitor a boat’s vertical motion (heave), wave frequency and height, rapid motion changes (jerk) associated with slamming or collisions, and the boat’s orientation (pitch, roll, and yaw).
 Data are displayed on the device’s built-in LCD and broadcast over Wi‑Fi in standard NMEA 0183 XDR sentences.